40 – Wake of the Flood – Grateful Dead

-1973’s Best Classic Rock Albums list takes a look at what may be the greatest year in Classic Rock History.
-There are many that come close, especially 1971 and 1969, but no year before or after had the battle between The Who, Led Zeppelin and Pink Floyd like 1973 did.
-The year also saw the release of the album that had the longest run on the Billboard album charts in history.
+1973’s Best Classic Rock Albums list looks at what may be the greatest year in Classic Rock History.
+Many come close, especially 1971 and 1969, but no year before or after had the battle between The Who, Led Zeppelin, and Pink Floyd like 1973 did.
+The year also saw the album release that had the longest run on the Billboard album charts in history.
 It also defined the debut albums by artists such a Aerosmith Billy Joel, Bruce Springsteen, Tom Waits, The Eagles, Bachman Turner Overdrive, Lynyrd Skynyrd, The Marshall Tucker Band and Queen.
 1973’s rock album releases also presented rock fans with solo albums from all four Beatles.
-Fans also celebrated multiple album releases from such great artists as Yes, Elton John, Paul McCartney and David Bowie.
+Fans also celebrated multiple album releases from such great artists as Yes, Elton John, Paul McCartney, and David Bowie.

-As members of the staff argued over which albums to include in the top 10, it became apparent that there was no way we could list just 10.
-There were just too many groundbreaking albums that have become all time classic rock records that had to be included.
-So for this year only, we expanded the top 10 to the top 40.
-Of course we have also included an additional list of all the great rock albums released in 1973 in chronological order.
+As staff members argued over which albums to include in the top 10, it became apparent that there was no way we could list just 10.
+There were just too many groundbreaking albums that have become all-time classic rock records.
+So, for this year only, we expanded the top 10 to the top 40.
+Of course, we have also included an additional list of all the great rock albums released in 1973 in chronological order.

-Classic rock is defined by so many different genres of rock and roll music such as country rock, southern rock, hard rock, pop rock, progressive rock and all the other sub genres in between.
-The top 25 list below is represented by all those different styles.
-The diversity in musical tastes and the willingness of music fans to accept, celebrate, enjoy and purchase albums from all these different artists is what fueled the greatest decade of rock and roll music of all time.
+Classic rock is defined by many different genres of rock and roll music, such as country, southern, hard, pop, progressive, and all the other subgenres in between.
+All those different styles represent the top 50 list below.
+The diversity in musical tastes and the willingness of music fans to accept, celebrate, enjoy, and purchase albums from all these different artists fueled the greatest decade of rock and roll music of all time.

 # 40 – Wake of the Flood – Grateful Dead